Jonas-Zielke/CPCluster/docs/DEVELOPER_GUIDE.md

 ## Contribution hints

 1. Make sure [Rust](https://www.rust-lang.org/) is installed.
-Use the provided `scripts/install.sh` for a quick setup.
+You can run `./setup_container.sh` from the repository root to install all dependencies and build the project.
 2. Build each crate individually using `cargo build` inside `CPCluster_masterNode` and `CPCluster_node`.
 3. Run nodes separately in different terminals with `cargo run`.
 4. Runtime options such as port ranges or master addresses are loaded from `config.json` via the `Config` helper in `cpcluster_common`.